 Securing customers' information is a top priority and we have worked swiftly to address this issue.
-To further protect customer information, we are taking steps to enhance our existing security protocols including implementing robust data security procedures.
+To further protect customer information, we have taken steps to enhance our existing security protocols including implementing multifactor authentication and a more robust web application firewall.